Trips for Kids: History

 Trips for Kids was founded in Marin County, California in 1988 by Marilyn Price, a social activist, environmentalist and Mountain Bike Hall of Fame inductee.
-Price used the mountain bike to teach at-risk, underserved youth lessons in personal responsibility, achievement and environmental awareness through the development of practical skills.
+Price used the mountain bike to teach youth lessons in personal responsibility, achievement and environmental awareness through the development of practical skills.
 Price formed the nonprofit Trips for Kids-Marin, the organization's flagship program, and began national outreach in the mid-1990s to inspire new chapters.
 Independent chapters began to form throughout the United States, Canada, Israel and briefly in Sierra Leone, growing to 75 chapters as of August 2017.

 Programs and chapters

-In addition to the Discovery Trail Rides Program, Trips for Kids chapters may also run Adventure Ride Clubs, Earn-a-Bike Workshops, Mobile Bike Clinics, camps and other programs.
-Five chapters also operate recyclery community bike thrift shops.
+In addition to the Discovery Trail Rides Program, Trips for Kids chapters also run Adventure Ride Clubs, Earn-a-Bike Workshops, Mobile Bike Clinics, camps, and other programs.
+Five chapters also operate recycled community bike thrift shops.

-National Umbrella Organization
+Expansion to National Umbrella Organization

-On August 1, 2017, a new 501c3 national umbrella organization was established to provide support for Trips for Kids chapters, build new chapters, improve program quality, and promote the organization.
+On August 1, 2017, Trips For Kids expanded into a 501c3 national umbrella organization was established to provide support for Trips for Kids chapters, build new chapters, improve program quality, and promote the organization.